lbormann/darts-wled/README.md

 #### Examples:

+Before you start: Keep in mind!
+When it comes to playlists/presets, do NOT use any time-conditions or back-to-idle-options in WLED!
+If you want your presets/playlists last a particular duration use '-DU' in combination with '-BSS'!

 | Argument | [condition] | effect 1 | effect 2 | effect 3 | effect x |
 | --  | -- | -- | --  | -- | -- |